ashwanisharma3/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-Solution of the LeetCode problems in C++.
+Solutions to the LeetCode problems in C++.